themarquisdesheric/amber-health/src/pages/articles/2020-02-10-causes-of-endometriosis.md

 <h3>Stem Cells</h3>

 The <a href="https://www.endofound.org/stem-cell-theory-of-endometriosis" target="_blank" rel="noopener noreferrer">stem cell theory</a> suggests that specific stem cells play a large part in the development of endometriosis and regeneration of the endometrium.
 Stem cells may spread to regions outside the uterus where they regenerate and spread further.
-Even in the absence of menstruation, <a href="http://centerforendo.com/endometriosis-understanding-a-complex-disease" target="_blank" rel="noopener noreferrer">stems cells</a>  have been shown to populate lesions, or areas of endometriosis tissue.
+Even in the absence of menstruation, <a href="http://centerforendo.com/endometriosis-understanding-a-complex-disease" target="_blank" rel="noopener noreferrer">stem cells</a>  have been shown to populate lesions, or areas of endometriosis tissue.
 This might explain the rare cases of cis male endometriosis but more research is needed to fully understand.

 <div class="page-break Slice1"></div>

 <h3>Genetics</h3>

 Genetics may play a role in developing endometriosis.
-There is a <a href="https://www.endocenter.org/do-you-have-endo/" target="_blank" rel="noopener noreferrer">7 to 10 fold risk</a> in those whose mother or relative has disease.
+There is a <a href="https://www.endocenter.org/do-you-have-endo/" target="_blank" rel="noopener noreferrer">7 to 10 fold risk</a> in those whose mother or relative have disease.
 While studies suggest that <a href="https://www.endofound.org/genetics-of-endometriosis" target="_blank" rel="noopener noreferrer">familial clustering</a> is a component of the disease, the mechanism of inheritance is not yet known.
 Likely, endometriosis is a <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5925869/" target="_blank" rel="noopener noreferrer">complex gene trait</a> that results from an interaction of multiple genes and the environment.

 <h3>Environmental Toxins</h3>

 Environmental pollutants or toxins are hypothesized to cause changes to cells that alter cytokines, the immune system, the endocrine system, and growth factors which could promote endometriosis.
-Chemicals like <a href="https://drbrighten.com/causes-endometriosis-5-natural-treatment-strategies/" target="_blank" rel="noopener noreferrer">dioxins and  polychlorinated biphenyls (PCBs)</a> have been considered to increase this risk but further research is needed to be certain.
-Research <a href="https://www.endometriosis-uk.org/sites/default/files/files/Information/Understanding-endometriosis.pdf" target="_blank" rel="noopener noreferrer">studies</a> have shown that animals develop endometriosis when exposed to high levels of dioxin but this has not been proven in humans.
+Chemicals like <a href="https://drbrighten.com/causes-endometriosis-5-natural-treatment-strategies/" target="_blank" rel="noopener noreferrer">dioxins and  polychlorinated biphenyls (PCBs)</a> have been considered to increase this risk but further research is needed to be certain. <a href="https://www.endometriosis-uk.org/sites/default/files/files/Information/Understanding-endometriosis.pdf" target="_blank" rel="noopener noreferrer">Research studies</a> have shown that animals develop endometriosis when exposed to high levels of dioxin but this has not been proven in humans.

 <h3>Halban’s Theory of Lymphatic Spread</h3>